V4Fire/Client/src/components/base/b-virtual-scroll/README.md

 This function is called in the `bVirtualScroll.renderGuard` after other checks are completed.
 It receives the component state as input and determines whether the component should render the next chunk of components.
-The function should return a boolean value: `true` to allow rendering the next chunk, or `false` to prevent it.
+The function should return a boolean value: `true` to allow the rendering of the next chunk, or `false` to prevent it.

 Example usage: